Yo2b/worker_challenge/README.md

 ## Improvements
 - Add more ~~doc comments and~~ unit tests, as well as full test data sets.
-- Properly finalize `task::Pool` when `WorkerDataManager` is dropped.
+- ~~Properly finalize `task::Pool` when `WorkerDataManager` is dropped~~.
 - ~~Fix data chunk deletion after all data chunk references have been dropped~~.
+- Use dedicated temp directories for processing chunk downloads, eg. make them unique replacing `tmp` extension with timestamp- and/or random-based naming.
 - Manage I/O errors, HTTP errors, data chunk errors... and deal with HTTP retries.
 - Implement `serde` (de)serialization traits for `DataChunk` type and read/write data chunk descriptors to local storage.
 - Check for data integrity when reading/writing to local data storage.